geodynamics/aspect/cookbooks/stokes/doc/stokes.md

 with a density that is larger than the surrounding material.
 There are multiple ways of doing this.
 For example, we could simply set the initial temperature of the material in the sphere to a lower value, yielding a higher density with any of the common material models.
-Or, we could use &rsquo;s facilities to advect along what are called &ldquo;compositional fields&rdquo;
+Or, we could use ASPECT's facilities to advect along what are called &ldquo;compositional fields&rdquo;
 and make the density dependent on these fields.